European wars of religion: Henry III

 Henry of Anjou was crowned King Henry III of France in 1575, at Reims, but hostilities—the Fifth War—had already flared up again.
 Henry soon found himself in the difficult position of trying to maintain royal authority in the face of feuding warlords who refused to compromise.
 In 1576, the King signed the Edict of Beaulieu, granting minor concessions to the Calvinists, but a brief Sixth Civil War took place in 1577.
 Henry I, Duke of Guise, formed the Catholic League to protect the Catholic cause in France.
 Further hostilities—the Seventh War (1579–1580)—ended in the stalemate of the Treaty of Fleix.

 The fragile compromise came to an end in 1584, when the King's youngest brother and heir presumptive, François, Duke of Anjou, died.
 As Henry III had no son, under Salic Law, the next heir to the throne was the Calvinist Prince Henry of Navarre.
 Under pressure from the Duke of Guise, Henry III reluctantly issued an edict suppressing Protestantism and annulling Henry of Navarre's right to the throne.

 In December 1584, the Duke of Guise signed the Treaty of Joinville on behalf of the Catholic League with Philip II of Spain, who supplied a considerable annual grant to the League.
 The situation degenerated into the Eighth War (1585–1589).
 Henry of Navarre again sought foreign aid from the German princes and Elizabeth I of England.
 Meanwhile, the solidly Catholic people of Paris, under the influence of the Committee of Sixteen, were becoming dissatisfied with Henry III and his failure to defeat the Calvinists.
 On 12 May 1588, a popular uprising raised barricades on the streets of Paris, and Henry III fled the city.
 The Committee of Sixteen took complete control of the government and welcomed the Duke of Guise to Paris.
-The Guises then proposed a settlement with a cipher as heir and demanded a meeting of the Estates-General, which was to be held in Blois.
+The Guises then proposed a settlement with a cypher as heir and demanded a meeting of the Estates-General, which was to be held in Blois.